RazaneMsa/msd_year_prediction/README.md

 # Note on Execution Time

-Some parts of the notebook, especially hyperparameter optimization and advanced models, are computationally expensive and can take several hours to run.
+Some parts of the notebook, especially hyperparameter optimization and advanced models are computationally expensive and can take several hours to run.

-For this reason, the notebook was **not re-executed in full** after results were obtained.
+For this reason, some intermediate results are saved as '.pkl' files.
-All reported results correspond to runs performed beforehand and saved for analysis and presentation.

-# Key Findings

-- All models perform above chance level, confirming that audio features contain temporal information.
-- Performance remains moderate due to overlapping acoustic characteristics between decades.
-- Advanced models such as Random Forest and XGBoost better capture non-linear patterns.
-- Linear models provide more stable predictions across decades when evaluated with balanced metrics.

-# Repository Contents

-- Jupyter notebooks containing the full experimental pipeline
-- Generated figures (evaluation metrics, confusion matrices, feature importance)
-- Supporting scripts and configuration files
-- Project report and presentation materials (if applicable)
+These files allow the results to be reproduced without re-running computationally expensive steps.

 # Author
 **Razane Moossa**